idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/numerical_diffusion.md

 # Numerical diffusion

+Numerical diffusion is the artifical smoothing of quantities, such as temperature and concentrations, as they are transported through a numerical model.
+In the case of PorousFlow, it is usually the fluid that transports these quantities (the fluid "advects" temperature and chemical species).
+Numerical diffusion can be the major source of inaccurate results in simulations, as MOOSE predicts that tracer breakthrough times (etc) are much shorter than they are in reality.

+An animation of the tracer advection is shown in [tracer_advection_anim].
+Notice that the initially-sharp profile suffers from diffusion.

+!media porous_flow/tracer_advection.gif style=width:50%;margin-left:10px caption=Tracer advection down the porepressure gradient.  id=tracer_advection_anim

-Numerical diffusion has been mentioned in various other pages.
-For example, it is evident in the sinks and newton cooling tests.
+Numerical diffusion has been mentioned in various pieces of PorousFlow documentation (eg, in the [tutorial_06.md] and [source/kernels/PorousFlowFullySaturatedDarcyFlow.md], and the latex documentation concerning the sinks and Newton-cooling tests (search the PorousFlow doc directory for latex documetation)).
 There are two main sources of numerical diffusion:

 - employing large time steps with MOOSE's implicit time stepping scheme
 - the full upwinding used by PorousFlow

 To quantify the numerical by example, a single-phase tracer advection problem is studied in 1D.
 A porepressure gradient is established so that the Darcy velocity, $k \nabla P/\mu = 10^{-2}\,$m/s, and porosity is chosen to be $0.1$ so that the tracer advects down the porepressure gradient with a constant velocity of $\phi k\nabla P/\mu = 0.1\,$m/s.

-An animation of the tracer advection is shown in [tracer_advection_anim].
-Notice that the initially-sharp profile suffers from diffusion.

-!media porous_flow/tracer_advection.gif style=width:50%;margin-left:10px caption=Tracer advection down the porepressure gradient.  id=tracer_advection_anim

 The degree of diffusion is a function of the spatial and temporal discretisation, as well as the upwinding, RDG reconstruction and limiting.
 To quantify this, five input files are created: